 Please note this important timeline:

-- The Program Coordinator of the VUMC program with which you desire to rotate must initiate a contract process at least 90 days before your desired start date.
+- The Program Coordinator of the VUMC program with which you desire to rotate must initiate a contract /program letter of agreement process at least 90 days before your desired start date.
 Therefore, you must communicate with her/him, as well as the Program Director, well before the desired rotation.
 (If your institution has a preferred format for such contracts and/or requires a PLA, please send it to the VUMC Program Coordinator for receipt at least 90 days in advance for negotiation and final signature.)